ken-okabe/vscode-markdown-note/README.md

 Bidirectional data flow might look cool, but it often causes confusion for both humans and software architectures.

- **The conventional Markdown Preview**  has a unidirectional data flow:
+ **The conventional Markdown Preview**  has a unidirectional data flow :

 - Markdown source code -> The read-only preview.